Kicksecure/security-misc/README.md

   since it may be slightly more resilient to attacks that are able to write arbitrary executables in memory.

-- Optional - Disable support for all 32-bit x86 processes and syscalls to reduce attack surface.
+- Optional - Disable support for all x86 processes and syscalls (when using Linux kernel >= 6.7) to reduce attack surface.

 - Disable the EFI persistent storage feature which prevents the kernel from writing crash logs and other persistent data to either the UEFI variable storage or ACPI ERST backends.